Occupational Health Center

 HMH Influenza Policy Requirements and Exemptions

 To be compliant with HMH’s Influenza Policy, members of the workforce and extended community (as described at the end of this section) must receive an annual influenza vaccination or possess an approved exemption.
-To be compliant with this requirement, members of the workforce and extended community must do one of the following (A or B) by December 3rd of each year:
+To be compliant with this requirement, members of the workforce and extended community must do one of the following (A or B) by December 17:

 Receive the influenza vaccine, which will be provided free of charge through Occupational Health to team members, employed physicians, adult volunteers and Licensed Independent Practitioners (MD, DO, NP, PA) credentialed at HMH hospitals.